By Michael Holland –

 And while most teams are dysfunctional at some level, the behaviors and emotions of this dysfunction must be clearly delineated from the dysfunction within your family.

-Leaders make the mistake of assuming, often subconsciously, the dysfunctional behaviors they see at work are the same as they felt in their family growing up and/or the family in which they find themselves today.
+Leaders make the mistake of assuming, often subconsciously, that the dysfunctional behaviors they see at work are the same as they felt in their family growing up and/or the family in which they find themselves today.
 Leaders then behave and emote in ways that are counterproductive to what the adults working for them need.

 Don’t Confuse Parenting Advice With Adult Conversations